raulh82vlc/ShoppingList/README.md

 - **Repository layer**:
   - from the models coming from a concrete *data source* to the *Repository* (repository is the responsible of managing from 1 to n datasources, in this case only network datasource)
   - from the *Repository* to their associated *Interactor* (or use case)
+  - this *Repository* contains cached information for the shopping list content in RAM memory, being part of its implementation
 - **Interactor layer**: from the *Interactor*, which is responsible of the *business logic* and communicating results to the *Presenter*
 - **Presenter layer**: from the *Presenter*, which provides the final formatted info to a passive `View` from a UI element (fragments / activities).
 Finally, this information would be passed through the UI thread.